 Every new biotech company starts with an idea.
 The subsequent development requires a combination of expert knowledge, stimulation, organization, as well as the right answers to many questions on company development, legal foundations, and intellectual property.

-BIO.NRW supports founders and scientists in the Biotech Cluster NRW through the transfer of knowledge, supporting start-ups from their academic beginnings up to company founding.
+BIO.NRW supports founders and scientists in the Biotech Network NRW through the transfer of knowledge, supporting start-ups from their academic beginnings up to company founding.
 In this process strong collaboration partners are as important as the access to an excellent biotech network that puts NRW on the global map.

 Founding a life science company

 The value of a business plan simply cannot be overstated.
 Most investors look through more than a hundred plans every year and you now must catch the reader‘s interest, otherwise, you may not even make it to the initial analysis round.
 Therefore, it is imperative that your business plan is well prepared and provide the target audience with confidence that your technology will lead to revenue, pro t, and a significant market share.

 Here is a small overview of useful information to guide you through the first steps of setting up your own business in Nord Rhine Westphalia.
 BIO.NRW is a great community to help you with, networking, advice, business plan advisory, founder competitions and can recommend consultants, marketers, accountants, lawyers, patent attorneys and funders.